This page is not updated yet.

 former XGameStation with his new idea, and

 they redesigned the unit from the buttom.

-A new start up sequence for all new upcoming Opcode SGM Games will replace this old start-up sequence
+This new sequence will replace the old start-up sequence

-The sound in the Super Game Module is provided by the
+The sound in SGM1 and the SGM1 2nd run version of the Super Game Module is provided by the

 The same used with